openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zmekfobs_0_0.md

 ### Group 1: Lifeline

 This group supports 10 nodes.

 ### Group 2: Control Group A

-This group supports 10 nodes.
+Control Group A, controlled by button 1 or single clicks of buttons This group supports 10 nodes.

 ### Group 3: Control Group B

-This group supports 10 nodes.
+Control Group B, controlled by button 2 or single clicks of buttons 2 This group supports 10 nodes.

 ### Group 4: Control Group C

-This group supports 10 nodes.
+Control Group C, controlled by button 3 or double clicks of buttons 1 This group supports 10 nodes.

 ### Group 5: Control Group D

-This group supports 10 nodes.
+Control Group D, controlled by button 4 or double clicks of buttons 2 This group supports 10 nodes.

 ## Technical Information